Can I Obtain Traffic Camera Footage In Florida?

 Do I need an attorney for this?

 It is always advisable to speak to an attorney if you have been injured in a crash that was caused by another person’s negligent actions.
 In most cases, a skilled and experienced car accident attorney in Miami will offer a free consultation for your case, so you lose nothing by letting them assess the situation.
 Obtaining traffic camera footage, if you are able to do so, will almost certainly require an attorney who works quickly after you contact them.
 Most individuals lack the resources or legal experience necessary to get this footage in a timely manner before it is deleted.
-Government agencies are much more likely to respond to a lawyer’s request for footage.
+Government agencies are much more likely to respond to a Miami personal injury lawyer when they request footage.